-37Using this figure implicitly assumes that the present grant levels are about right on average.
+43 This is approximately the present average ratio in practice.
+Using this figure therefore implicitly assumes that the present grant levels are about right on average.
 If application of the new method led to greatly altered average grant levels, then (strictly speaking) this figure would have to be revised in the same direction leading to a slightly larger adjustment in average grant levels.